shuya-tamaru/camera-switch-threejs/README.md

-# Camera Switch Three.js
+# three-seamless-ortho-transition

-Seamless switching from perspective projection to orthographic projection using Dolly Zoom.
+A seamless transition from perspective projection to orthographic projection inspired by the principle of Dolly Zoom.

 ## Demo